})();

 5. Avoid Engine Idling: Extended idling in extreme heat provides less airflow through the radiator, potentially causing overheating.
 If you must idle, rev the engine slightly to increase cooling fan effectiveness.

-6. Keep Emergency Water in Insulated Containers: Standard plastic bottles can reach dangerous temperatures in closed vehicles.
-Use insulated containers or store water in the coolest part of your vehicle.
+6. Keep Emergency Water in Insulated Containers: Standard plastic bottles can reach dangerous temperatures in closed vehicles and may leach chemicals or burst.
+Use insulated containers or store water in the coolest part of your vehicle (under seats or trunk).

-7. Recognize Heat Illness Symptoms: Headache, dizziness, nausea, and confusion can affect driving ability before you realize you're experiencing heat exhaustion.
-Stop immediately if you experience these symptoms.
+7. Recognize and Respond to Heat Illness Symptoms: Headache, dizziness, nausea, confusion, weakness, or excessive sweating can affect driving ability before you realize you're experiencing heat exhaustion.

 Real-World Extreme Heat Driving Scenarios